kalkih/mini-graph-card/README.md

 | `delta` | v0.9.4 | Calculates difference between max and min value

 ### Theme variables
-The following theme variables can be set in your HA theme to customize the appearence of the card.
+The following theme variables can be set in your HA theme to customize the appearance of the card.

 | Name | Default | Description |
 |------|:-------:|-------------|